- Site Analysis

 Embedded floor heating

 If embedded floor heating is incorporated in a concrete slab-on-ground, the slab must be insulated so that heat from the slab is delivered up into the space above and not lost to the exterior and ground below.
-NZS 4218 Table 3 sets out minimum R-values for concrete floor slabs with embedded floor heating.
+The minimum construction R-values for heated floors are given in Table 188.8.131.52.A of H1/AS1.
+The calculation method cannot be used to reduce the performance of floors with embedded heating systems.